lentinj/tp-compact-keyboard/README.md

 ### Using

-To enable/disable Fn-Lock, do "./tp-compact-keyboard --fn-lock-disable" or "./tp-compact-keyboard --fn-lock-enable".
+To enable/disable FnLk, do "./tp-compact-keyboard --fn-lock-disable" or "./tp-compact-keyboard --fn-lock-enable".
 This will find any bluetooth keyboards connected and enable/disable.
 It has a few other functions too, but they're not very useful on their own.
 Have a look at the source.

-I'm assuming what you really want to do is force Fn-Lock on and forget about it though.
+I'm assuming what you really want to do is force FnLk on and forget about it though.
 To do this, do the following as root:

     mkdir /etc/udev/scripts
     cp tp-compact-keyboard /etc/udev/scripts/tp-compact-keyboard
     cp tp-compact-keyboard.rules /etc/udev/rules.d/tp-compact-keyboard.rules

-Then udev will enable Fn-lock every time the keyboard is connected.
+Then udev will enable FnLk every time the keyboard is connected.

 ### Other options